TomRene/TPCapstone/README.md

 These steps are what is on the immediate horizon for this project.
 Further steps and context can be viewed in the PowerPoint presentation found in this repo.

+LEARNINGS TO DATE have been tremendous especially around data 'munging' and learning Pandas and the DataFrame structure.
+Designing the methods has been instructional for sure - the real challenge begins now.

 ##Below, initial update from March 31, 2016